Raimondo Spiazzi

-Raimondo Spiazzi OP (18 January 1918 - 14 October 2002) was an Italian Catholic theologian, advisor to Pius XII, and Mariologist with over 2,500 publications.
+Raimondo Spiazzi OP (18 January 1918 - 14 October 2002) was an Italian Catholic theologian, advisor to Pope Pius XII, and Mariologist with over 2,500 publications.

 Early Biography

-Spiazzi was born in Moneglia, province of Genoa.
+Spiazzi was born on 18 January 1918 in Moneglia, province of Genoa.

 Formation

 He met Cardinal Secretary of State Eugenio Pacelli in 1937, who left a major impression on him and facilitated his entry in the seminary.
 25 March 1944, he was ordained to the priesthood.
 During the war years he taught religion in a secondary school in Turin.
 After the war, he studied at the Pontifical International Athenaeum Angelicum, the future Pontifical University of St. Thomas Aquinas, Angelicum in Rome and completed his doctorate in Sacred Theology there in 1947 with a dissertation entitled Il cristianesimo perfezione dell'uomo.